Positive Discipline is based on Adlerian Psychology

 “We cannot protect our children from life.
 Therefore, it is essential that we prepare them for it.”

 "Children need encouragement just as plants need water.
-They can’t thrive without it"

 Licensed Marriage, Family and Child counselor.
 Author and co-author of the renowned Positive Discipline series of books and teaching manuals and co-founder of the Positive Discipline Association with members in over 60 countries worldwide.

-to make children do better, first we have to make them feel worse?
+"Where did we ever get the crazy idea that in order to make children do better, first we have to make them feel worse?

 "Mistakes are wonderful opportunities to learn"